robyftp/Tree/README.md

-## Why did the m&m go to school?
-Because it wanted to be a Smartie!
+## Why do mathematicians hate the U.S.?
+Because it's indivisible.